Azure/Avere/src/terraform/examples/vfxt/cachewarmer/README.md

 This is an example of how to setup the CacheWarmer for [Avere vFXT for Azure](https://docs.microsoft.com/en-us/azure/avere-vfxt/).
 The CacheWarmer is a golang program that runs as a systemd service on the controller and the source code is located under the [golang source](../../../../go/cmd/cachewarmer).

-The CacheWarmer watches a pre-defined directory for a job file.
-The job file describes the HPC Cache mount addresses, export path, and path to warm.
-For example, the following file is an example of a job file:
+The CacheWarmer runs as a service on the jumpbox, and watches the azure storage queue for a job entry.
+The job entry describes the HPC Cache mount addresses, export path, and path to warm.
+For example, the following file is an example of a job entry:

 ```bash
 {